-Revenue from sales of goods is recognized when it transfers the control over a good to a customer.
+Revenue from sales of goods to a customer is recognized at a point in time.
 Revenue from rendering of services is recognised in the period such services are rendered, by reference to a suitable method that depicts the transfer of the control of such services to the customer.